-Administering Medication in School

-Until all necessary approvals have been secured, no medication shall be administered to pupils by the school nurse.
-Forms for administering medication can be secured from the school nurse.
+Administering Medication in School: Until all necessary approvals have been secured, medication will not be administered to pupils by the school nurse.
+Forms are located on the school health website.

-Medication Requirements:
+Medication Requirements: No medication will be provided to your child unless the following is followed.

-1. The parent/guardian must submit a written order (signed and stamped by the physician) for the medication from the student's physician explaining the following:

-- a) purpose of the medication

-- b) dosage of the medication

-- c) time the medication is to be given

-- d) length of time for which the medication is prescribed

-- e) name of medication

-2. Medication must be delivered to the school nurse by the parent/guardian in its original container with a pharmacy label.

-3. A parent/guardian must submit a written request to the school nurse to administer the medication as prescribed by the family physician and shall release the school personnel of any liability.
+- 1. The parent must submit a written order for the medication from the student's physician explaining the following: - purpose of the medication - dosage of the medication - time the medication is to be given - length of time for which the medication is prescribed - name of medication - 2.
+Medication must be delivered to the school nurse in its original container by the parent/guardian. - 3.
+Parent must submit a written request to the school nurse to administer the medication as prescribed by the family physician and shall release the school personnel of any liability.

 Please note: Nonprescription, over-the-counter remedies such as aspirin, eye drops, creams, allergy medications, etc., are medicines.
 Any use in school must be prescribed by a physician, and requested via the above procedure.